HiFiCompass

 This will make it possible to noticeably change the character of the sound picture, increase the expressiveness of sound images and reduce the unpleasant emphasizing of sibilant sounds.

-2. Be as compact as possible
+2. To be as compact as possible

 Increasing of sensitivity, reducing distortion in the lower treble range and decreasing of the time offset between a tweeter and cone midrange drivers by bringing their acoustic centers closer together in depth is not a priority for this design, but will be a pleasant bonussmiley.